westerndigitalcorporation/zonedstorage.io/docs/linux/fs.md

 ### Mount options

-zonefs define the "errors=<behavior>" mount option to allow the user to specify zonefs behavior in response to I/O errors, inode size inconsistencies or zone condition changes.
-The defined behaviors are as follow:
+zonefs define the "errors=*behavior*" mount option to allow the user to specify zonefs behavior in response to I/O errors, inode size inconsistencies or zone condition changes.
+The defined behaviors are as follow.

 * remount-ro (default)
 * zone-ro